-The PJM TEAC functions in accordance with its established charter and provisions of the Operating Agreement, Schedule 6.
-Additionally, in 2008, PJM began to facilitate more localized planning functions through the Subregional RTEP Committees.
+The PJM TEAC functions in accordance with its established charter and provisions of Schedule 6 of the Operating Agreement, Schedule 6.
+Additionally, in 2008, PJM began to facilitate more localized planning functions through the Subregional RTEP Committee.
+The Subregional RTEP Committee, including any local reviews that may be initiated, will follow TEAC procedures Committees. and other applicable PJM committee procedures.
+All PJM stakeholders will be provided with the opportunity for participation in the TEAC and Subregional RTEP Committees and related activities.

-The TEAC and Subregional RTEP Committees provide a transparent and participatory planning process throughout the development of the RTEP, from early assumptions-setting stages to discussion of criteria violations and/or identified system needs, review of recommendations for alternative solutions and then review and comment regarding the solutions incorporated into the RTEP base case.
+The subregional and any related meetings-The TEAC and Subregional RTEP Committees provide a transparent and participatory planning process throughout the development of the RTEP, from early assumptions-setting stages to discussion of criteria violations and/or identified system needs, review of recommendations for alternative solutions and then review and comment regarding the solutions incorporated into the RTEP base case.